Home / Guides / Pressure Washing

 6. Get general liability insurance

 Get a general liability policy through Next Insurance, Hiscox, or Insurance Canopy.
-Most pressure washing businesses pay $39-$78/month.
-You need minimum $1M coverage.
-Apply online — approval is usually same-day.
+Most pressure washing businesses pay $39-$78/month for $1M coverage.
+Apply online.
+Approval is usually same-day.

 Time: 30 minutes · Cost: $40 - $80/month